Posted on: October 21, 2019

 When and how did you get started with Sitecore?

 - Rick: He was working with an agency, pitching a client, and managed to land the account.
 He then began shopping for a CMS, and though initially sold on Ektron, was persuaded by a salesman to take a look at Sitecore.
-He discovered that it was flexible enough to meet the many language requirements of his client (even boasting that you would be able to write in Klingon!).
+He then discovered that it was flexible enough to meet the many language requirements of his client (even boasting that you would be able to write in Klingon!).

 - Jill: In 2013, she working for a PR agency in Washington, DC, and decided it was time to look for a new job.
 Verndale reached out for a strategy position, and during the interview, she had to Google what Sitecore was on the spot.
 However, she did a bit more research for the second round of interviews, and landed the job.
 She initially trained on Sitecore 6.5, teaching herself more and more about the platform, and has since become a 4x Sitecore Strategy MVP.